Duke in Chicago–Arts Entrepreneurship

 - The iO Theater (Chicago’s Best Improv Comedy)

-*Important!
-If you are an international student studying at Duke on a visa (such as F-1), please read these guidelines and contact the Duke Visa Services Office immediately about obtaining the required CPT or OPT authorization for the internship if you decide to do an internship as opposed to a performance or writing class (see below).
+Attention: International Students – If you are an international student studying at Duke on a visa (such as F-1), you will need to obtain the required CPT or OPT authorization if you decide to do an internship as opposed to a performance or writing class (see below).
+Please contact Duke Visa Services immediately for assistance.

 Option 2: Improv or sketch writing classes at the Second City or iO